Higher degree theses students

 When you initially submit your thesis for examination, you have wider provisions for how you can use copyright material compared with when you deposit your thesis into espace.

 When you submit the thesis to espace, your purpose changes to publication as the content will now be publicly available through an online repository (not restricted to Curtin staff and students).
-This means you cannot rely on the Part VB licence and you will need to obtain permission for use of copyright material in your thesis.
+This means you cannot rely on the Statutory Licence and you will need to obtain permission for use of copyright material in your thesis.

 It is generally okay to use the following without seeking further permission: